sanskrit/raw_etexts_english/blogs/manasataramgini/2016-07-09_a-geopolitical-package-july-2016.md

 +++
-title = "A geopolitical package: Julyxa02016"
+title = "A geopolitical package: July 2016"

 +++
 One often hears of the tale of Śivājī and his men killing the gigantic